Geek & Sundry: Twitch, Alpha and peak (2015–2018)

 In March 2015, Geek & Sundry launched their Twitch channel with a 48-hour stream in support of The Lupus Foundation.
 After Day heard about a private Dungeons & Dragons home game from Ashley Johnson, she approached the group about playing it in a live-streamed format for Geek & Sundry; Critical Role began airing on March 12, 2015; however, the show remained creator-owned.

 On January 11, 2016, Chinese conglomerate Wanda Group announced that it concluded an agreement with shareholders to acquire Legendary Entertainment for $3.5 billion.
 In April 2016, "Geek & Sundry's website had 290,000 uniques [...], per comScore.
 On YouTube, where it got its start, it has 1.4 million subscribers".
 In June 2016, Legendary Digital Networks (LDN) announced a new subscription streaming service, Alpha, which would include programming from both Nerdist and Geek & Sundry.
-In 2016, Critical Role's spinoff show Talks Machina premiered on Geek & Sundry's Twitch channel; in January 2017, Talks Machina: After Dark premiered on Alpha and included 15–20 minutes of extra cast questions pulled from Alpha viewers.
+In 2016, Critical Roles spinoff show Talks Machina premiered on Geek & Sundry's Twitch channel; in January 2017, Talks Machina: After Dark premiered on Alpha and included 15–20 minutes of extra cast questions pulled from Alpha viewers.

 In 2016, Felicia Day left Geek & Sundry after growing "fatigued in a less creative, more managerial role in the company".
 Day said "I gave it my heart and my soul.
 When I realized I had given as much as I could, I needed to move on".
 In January 2017, it was announced that Thomas Tull, Legendary's founder, had exited as Legendary Entertainment CEO and that Eric Campbell, a writer on Geek & Sundry shows such as The Flog, Felicia's Ark and Signal Boost!, would become the Director of Development for Geek & Sundry.
 In July, Marisha Ray became the Creative Director.

 Marisha Ray, creative director during the network's Twitch subscription peak in early 2018.

 From 2017 onwards, the network increasingly focused on tabletop gaming shows.
 This included actual play shows such as Sagas of Sundry, miniature painting with Painter's Guild and game master chat shows such as Roundtable.
 Season 4 of Wheaton's Tabletop was exclusive to Alpha in 2016 before premiering on YouTube in 2017.
 The Twitch channel reached its peak subscriber count at 55,349 in February 2018.